openedx/docs.openedx.org/source/developers/quickstarts/first_openedx_pr.rst

    This message shows that your installation appears to be working correctly.

-On macOS, by default, Docker allocates at most 2 GB of RAM to containers; the Open edX software requires at least 8 GB.
-You should follow these instructions from the `official Docker documentation
+On macOS, by default, Docker allocates at most 2 GB of RAM to containers; the Open edX software requires at least 8 GB. macOS users should follow these instructions from the `official Docker documentation
 <https://docs.docker.com/docker-for-mac/#advanced>`_ to allocate at least 8 GB
 to the Docker daemon.